 On the other end of the spectrum—after you’ve mastered your form and become a burpee pro—you may be in search of ways to elevate your new favorite move.
 Fortunately, there are a number of ways to do so.

 Use Resistance Bands

 “My favorite ways to level up my burpees are to add resistance bands either right above my knees or towards my ankle,” Bardarson says.
-“This will maximize those booty gains!”
-Use a loop type band for this exercise, and be sure to push your knees out, not letting them collapse inwards as you squat.
-Just be careful not to trip!
+“This will maximize those bum gains!”
+Use a loop-type band for this exercise, and be sure to push your knees out, not letting them collapse inwards as you squat.
+Just be careful not to trip.

 Add A Box Jump

 Another advancement is to add a plyo box or step, or try them using a single leg—but make sure your balance is 100 before opting for those advancements.
 “You can also replace the 'regular jump' with a jump variation (like a star jump or tuck jump),” Belgrave adds.